tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

           .. literalinclude:: /_src_snippets/simulation/propagation_setup/thrust/custom_magnitude.cpp
              :language: cp

-    .. note:: When :class:`FromFunctionThrustMagnitudeSettings` are used, it is recommended to setup a custom :literal:`thrust` class, encompassing all of the following functions:
+    .. note:: When :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.FromFunctionThrustMagnitudeSettings` are used, it is recommended to setup a custom :literal:`thrust` class, encompassing all of the following functions:
               :literal:`thrust_magnitude_function()`, :literal:`specific_impulse_function()`, and :literal:`is_engine_on_function()`.
 Potentially, one may also wish to include the following functions in this class:
               :literal:`body_fixed_thrust_direction()`, :literal:`custom_thrust_reset_function()`, and/or :literal:`thrust_direction_function()`.
               The idea being that using one global user-defined :literal:`thrust` class gives more control on all of the aspects that have to be updated to define whether thrust is turned on, what is its magnitude, and orientation.